-Meet our Board of Directors.
+Meet our Leadership: Board of Directors.

 Jennifer Stebbing – President

 Jennifer is a lawyer at Ross & McBride LLP and practices predominantly in the area of estate planning, administration and accounting.
 Since her call to the bar in 2009, she has practiced in estate law; first as a litigator and now as a planner and administrator.
 Jennifer completed her Bachelor of Arts (Honours) at the University of Windsor in International Relations and went on to complete two law degrees with cum laude honours at the University of Ottawa and Michigan State University with a specialization in International Law.
 Jennifer is currently attending Osgoode Hall Law School for a Masters of Law specializing in Tax.
 Jennifer is a volunteer at heart and is involved in many different local organizations and spends her spare time hiking and participating in various community events.

 In 2003, Lizbeth retired from Health Care as a Labour Relations Specialist specializing in Human Rights and Labour Relations issues.
 Since retirement she has been spending most of her time volunteering and enjoying an active lifestyle.
 In 2013 Lizbeth was diagnosed with Celiac Disease, and despite the overwhelming diagnosis, one of the best things that has happened to her was finding the CCA and specifically making friends at the B. C. Chapter.
 She quickly learned the value of this very compassionate group of people.